ilirgjylbegaj73/SwissDentalCare/README.md

 ## Contributing

-This project is part of an academic course and is primarily managed by the assigned student team.
+This project is part of an academic course and is managed by the assigned student team.
 Contributions are currently limited to team members under the supervision of course instructors.

-## License
+## Domain

-This project is shared under the MIT License.
+This project is live: https://dr-blerina-mustaqe-kokoneshi.com/

 ## Contact